 The Lock code can be defined individually for every user.
-These parameters are set directly for a pre-existing user with the Lock code property:
+These parameter settings are set directly for a pre-existing user in the Lock code property.

 You can also set the Lock code for an existing user in the Runtime.